dezchai/connect4/README.md

 As a user, I want to be able to view all the current gameList \
 As a user, I want to be able to remove a game from the list of gameList \
 As a user, I want to be able to see stats of all the current gameList (how many are complete/in progress) \
+As a user, I want to be able to save the current games to a file (if I so choose) \
+As a user, I want to be able to be able to load games from a file (if I so choose) \